 An airport security check includes x-ray checking of hand luggage and x-ray check of the passenger.

 3.2 Can I Wear Earrings through Airport Security Check?

-No, passengers cannot wear their earrings and any kind of jewellery through the security check.
-They will be requested to take it off for security check and put in their respective tray for checking of carry-on luggage.
+No, passengers cannot wear their earrings and any kind of jewelry through the security check.
+They will be requested to take it off for security check and put it in their respective tray for checking carry-on luggage.